-- a) Cash payment of USD\$1,080,000 (\$1,468,260); - b) \$1,000,000 in common shares of the Company.
+- a) Cash payment of USD\$1,080,000 (\$1,468,260). - b) \$1,000,000 in common shares of the Company.
 The common shares are to be issued at the lesser of: a) \$0.20 per share, b) the lowest price per share at which the Company completes an equity placement for a minimum of \$1,000,000, up to but not including the date of closing of the acquisition, and c) the volume weighted average price of the Company's common shares for the period of 10 trading days immediately prior to the closing date.
-There are various warranties the Company provided to SLE which must be maintained by the Company, including a requirement for the Company's shares to remaining trading on the TSXV.
-If Horizon is unable to meet these requirements, it will be required to pay to SLE the equivalent value of the common shares in cash, and - c) a 6% net profits interest. - d) The consideration for the acquisition of the subsidiaries holding the other 3 concessions, being the Kotlarka, Prusice, and Buchowice concessions ("Secondary Concessions") is €10,000 (\$14,845) per concession, the payment of administrative costs totaling USD\$130,000 (\$172,071) and the issuance of a 6% net profits interest.
-The Company subsequently withdrew the applications for these concessions in January, 2020. - d) The outstanding loan owing to the Company from SLE of USD\$100,000 (\$132,363 as at the closing date) was assigned to Energia Karpaty Zachodnie SP.
+There are various warranties the Company provided to SLE which must be maintained by the Company, including a requirement for the Company's shares to remain trading on the TSXV.
+If Horizon is unable to meet these requirements, it will be required to pay to SLE the equivalent value of the common shares in cash, and - c) a 6% net profits interest. - d) The consideration for the acquisition of the subsidiaries holding the other 3 concessions, being the Kotlarka, Prusice, and Buchowice concessions ("Secondary Concessions") is €10,000 (\$14,920) per concession, the payment of administrative costs totaling USD\$130,000 (\$175,310) and the issuance of a 6% net profits interest.
+The Company subsequently withdrew the applications for these concessions in January, 2020. - d) The outstanding loan owing to the Company from SLE of USD\$100,000 (\$134,900 as at the closing date) was assigned to Energia Karpaty Zachodnie SP.
 Z.O.O SP.K., one of the Polish Subsidiaries.
 In addition, the Company accepted a transfer from SLE of certain intercompany loans.
 These loans have been eliminated in these consolidated financial statements on consolidation.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) Years ended August 31, 2023 and 2022
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) Years ended August 31, 2024 and 2023

-13. Acquisition of subsidiaries in Poland (continued):
+12. Acquisition of subsidiaries in Poland (continued):

 On August 12, 2019, the Acquisition closed.
 The consideration owing is payable to SLE upon completion of the Transformation Process as defined below.
-As this has not yet occurred, the consideration has been recorded as acquisition cost payable in the consolidated statements of financial position as at August 31, 2023 and 2022.
+As at August 31, 2024 the Transformation Process was not complete and the consideration has been recorded as acquisition cost payable in the consolidated statements of financial position as at August 31, 2024 and 2023.

-A transformation of the concessions to the new Polish concession laws ("Transformation Process") is required by the Polish Government, and has not yet been met.
-The Transformation Process has commenced for the Cieszyn and Bielsko-Biala concessions but is not complete.
-At this time it is not possible to determine if, or when, the Transformation Process will be successfully completed.
+A transformation of the concessions to the new Polish concession laws ("Transformation Process") is required by the Polish Government.
+The Transformation Process was ongoing at August 31, 2024 but was not completed.
+The Transformation Process was completed after August 31, 2024 end.
+See Note 14.